MCServerScout/Discord-Bot/README.md

 * `logged_players` - The number of players that have logged into the server
 * `player` - The name or uuid of a player that has logged into the server either as an uuid or name
 * `sign` - The text on a sign
-* `description` - The text in the description of the server
+* `description` - The text in the description of the server matched via RegEx
 * `cracked` - Whether the server is cracked
 * `has_favicon` - Whether the server has a favicon